shnflrsc/HADRIAN/README.md

 ## Installation
 If you prefer to install Pantheon manually, proceed to [Manual Installation](https://github.com/furesuka/HADRIAN/blob/main/MANUAL.md).

+First, I recommend inspecting the script first right here on GitHub.
+That way, you can understand how it works, add your own stuff or know what stuff to remove that doesn't fit to your needs. (improvements also appreciated!)

-First choose a suitable working directory.
+Choose a suitable working directory.
 I recommend an empty folder in your home directory with your name of choice.
 Now let's clone the Hadrian repository:

 ```